kill9zombie/elixir_dojo/DOJO.md

     iex> instrument
     :drums

-We can also use patten matching in function heads, ie:
+We use patten matching in function heads too, ie:

 ```elixir
 defmodule Dojo.Hello do